Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DonkeyRepublic_extra.md

 Properties of this type of data is that it has a GPS location in public space, the property `is_disabled` is `1` and if you walk to the bike in real life, the bike is not there.

-### Example 1: 4 non-existing bikes in Utrecht inactive for >100 days
+### Example: 4 non-existing bikes in Utrecht inactive for >100 days

 In Utrecht there're multiple bikes inactive for > 100 days, with property `is_disabled=1`.